Health and Safety

 - Clean and disinfect our buildings and facilities in accordance with CDC guidelines found here and here.

-We will partner with Dr. Birgineau and the CDPH to assess the positive case, number of close contacts, and local community spread, if any, and determine necessary adjustments to our operations, including a potential shutdown of campus for a predetermined period of time.
+We will partner with Dr. Birgineau and the CDPH and/or the CTC to assess the positive case, number of close contacts, and local community spread, if any, and determine necessary adjustments to our operations, including a potential shutdown of campus for a period of time.